wpengine/hwptoolkit/plugins/wpgraphql-logging/docs/how-to/events_pub_sub.md

 ```

 >[!NOTE]
-> You should be able to a handler too if you want to log data to that service with the Logger Service
+> You can also add a custom handler if you want to log data to that service via the LoggerService.